MhmdEsml/Segmentation-Digital-Rock-Images/README.md

 # Segmentation-Digital-Rock-Images
-Welcome to the official GitHub repository for semantic segmentation of 11 digital rock images from the Digital Rock Portal.
+Welcome to the GitHub repository for semantic segmentation of 11 digital rock images from the Digital Rock Portal.

 ## Installing the Requirements and Running the Inference Script
 **1. Setting Up Environment**